-- Prior to 18 June 2020, private security guards engaged by MSS Security to work at Stamford Plaza did not receive or undertake the training described in paragraph 27(a) and (b) above. - 82.
-In the premises By reason of the matters pleaded in paragraph 81 above, prior to 18 June 2020, private security guards engaged by MSS Security to work at Stamford Plaza did not, or did not all, understand: - (a) the PPE they needed to wear to protect themselves from contracting SARS-CoV-2 when undertaking a given activity, such as when escorting returned travellers on a "fresh air" break; - (b) how to don and doff PPE correctly; - (c) when and how to dispose of and replace PPE; - (d) hand hygiene; and - (e) social distancing.
+81. Prior to 18 June 2020, private security guards engaged by MSS Security to work at Stamford Plaza did not receive or undertake the training described in paragraph 27(a), and (b) and (j5) above.

+- 82. In the premises By reason of the matters pleaded in paragraph 81 above, prior to 18 June 2020, private security guards engaged by MSS Security to work at Stamford Plaza did not, or did not all, understand: - (a) the PPE they needed to wear to protect themselves from contracting SARS-CoV-2 when undertaking a given activity, such as when escorting returned travellers on a "fresh air" break; - (b) how to don and doff PPE correctly; - (c) when and how to dispose of and replace PPE; - (d) hand hygiene; and - (e) social distancing:; - (f) the matters pleaded in paragraph 27(j1) to (j3) above; and - (g) how to undertake the cleaning pleaded in paragraph 27(j4) above.